Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/New Caesar.md

 Decoded: CR=RS↔=‼§►◄D↕C§▼O▲§◄¶B◄@▼B▼↨BBC↕►§↨OA▲◄
 ```

 As seen, some of the decoded strings are weird-looking.
-After skimming through the decoded strings, we narrow our options to only 1 string.
+After skimming through the decoded strings, we narrow our options to only 1 possible string.

  >[!NOTE] Flag
 >picoCTF{et_tu?_5723f4e71a0736d3b1d19dde4279ac03}